Introduction

 SPLIT_THRESHOLD,CHUNK_SIZE,MEM_POOL_RESERVE_SIZEandPICO_GPU_MEMare set to default for RTX 5090.
 For RTX 4090, comment the settings for 5090 and enable the settings for 4090.

 Leave the others unless you are sure they need to change.
-If you encounter a GPU memory allocation issue, you could enable
+If you encounter a GPU memory allocation issue, try enabling

 -